syncfusion-content/windowsforms-docs/WindowsForms/maskededitbox/Getting-Started.md

 ![Windows Forms MaskedEditBox showing default textbox](MaskedEditBox-images/MarkedEditBox_edittextbox.png)

 ## Adding the MaskedEditBox control via code

-The following steps illustrate how to create an **MaskedEditBox** control programmatically.
+The following steps describe how to create the **MaskedEditBox** control programmatically:

-1) Create a C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly reference to the project.
+2. Add the following assembly reference to the project:

 * Syncfusion.Shared.Base

-3) Include the required namespace.
+3. Include the required namespace.

 {% tabs %}